dangrossman/vault-viewer/README.md

 ## Installation

 Clone or unzip this repository to the document root of a web server configured to serve PHP, such as Apache with mod_php or nginx with php-fpm.

-There are numerous references to absolute paths/URIs, so you don't place the code in a subfolder of a domain.
+There are references to absolute paths/URIs in the HTML, so don't place the code in a subfolder of a domain.

 All non-static requests should be directed to `index.php`.
 A `.htaccess` file that does this for Apache is included.